Back To SECURITIES & COMMODITIES FRAUD

 failing to maintain adequate supervisory systems and controls to ensure customer trading is not disruptive.

-In addition, the CFTC has brought numerous cases against companies that use fraudulent and deceptive practices in the sale of precious metals, such as gold and silver.
+In addition, the CFTC has brought numerous cases against companies that use fraudulent and deceptive practices in the sale of precious metals, such as gold and silver, and also has jurisdiction over similar fraud schemes impacting carbon trading markets.

 Almost anyone with information about a violation of the laws and regulations the CFTC enforces can file a whistleblower tip.
 Even employees in senior roles and with compliance functions are eligible to submit tips in most cases.
 But you do not need to be an employee of the company engaging in misconduct to qualify as a whistleblower.
 Read more about the specific requirements of the CFTC Whistleblower Program on our CFTC Whistleblower Program FAQ page.